Regulation of Paramedics in Canada

 Individuals Trained in Canada

 Individuals trained in Canada that wish to be registered/licensed/certified as a paramedic must successfully complete an entry to practice examination.
-Six provinces utilize the COPR examination, while the remaining four use their own provincial examination.
+Seven provinces utilize the COPR examination, while the remaining three use their own provincial examination.

 Individuals Trained Outside Canada